apekshadhage/Documentation_FORAWS/README.md

 ## Macro File Management:

-The IBM i connector requires a macro file to execute operation on IBM i system(s).
+The connector MAY require macro file to automate more complex operations such as conditional processing and loops.

 Accessing file in different ways by using different protocols such as S3,FILE and CLASSPATH etc. and accessing it through these protocols in our application needs to configure in connector configuration.
 Available Protocols to load macro(python script) file (S3, FILE, CLASSPATH).
 Based on the protocol parameters needs to be configure.

  **Macro File**